ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

     - Explanation
     - Action plan
     - Timeline
   * - 1.
-MAM exposure overestimated in baseline scenario in model 10.1
+MAM and mild exposure overestimated in baseline scenario in model 10.2
-    - Could potentially be related to changes to MAM treatment made in model 9
-    - Run model 10.2 so we can check on MAM treatment in baseline scenario versus scenarios 2 (universal MAM) and 13 (targeted MAM)
+    - Appears to be due to underestimation of mild to TMREL wasting transition and underestimation of MAM to mild for 1-5 month age group
+    - Engineers to investigate
-    - For model 10.2
+    - For model 10.3
   * - 2.
+Coverage of MAM treatment in the 1-5 month age group, who are ineligible for treatment
+    - Unknown.
+    - Engineers to investigate - also to confirm that there is zero coverage of SAM treatment in this age group across all scenarios
+    - For model 10.3
+  * - 3.
+Hussain noted that LBWSG-adjusted wasting categories at initialization do not sum to one, but get rescaled.
+    - Unknown - these should sum to one for the baseline scenario
+    - Engineers/RT to investigate and confirm equations functioning correctly
+    - For model 10.3
+  * - 4.
 Total MAM exposure underestimated for early age groups in model 11.0 (note we overestimate for the later age groups, but I think this may be a result of issue #1)
     - Unknown, but let's check how we are initializing MAM exposure with the substates.
 It looks like we might be underestimating by ~1/3, which would mean that we are using the "worse" MAM state as the total MAM envelope rather than worse + better as the total MAM envelope
     - Engineers to investigate and resolve
     - For model 11.1 or 11.2
-  * - 3.
-Transition rate from mild child wasting to susceptible to child wasting is underestimated
-    - Could we accidentally be applying the better/worse MAM scalars to this transition rate when it doesn't need it?
-    - Engineers to check
-    - For model 11.1 or 11.2
-  * - 4.
+  * - 5.
 Targeted MAM intervention not targeted to those 6-24 months (should be 100% coverage for this group)
     - Bug
     - Hussain implemented fix, but not yet run
     - For model 11.1
-  * - 5.
+  * - 6.
 Targeted MAM intervention not targeted to worse MAM state
     - Bug
     - Hussain implemented fix, but not yet run
     - For model 11.1